Minimal Generating Sets of Lattice Ideals: Introduction

-Then the grading of $\A$ forces the $I_L$-{\it fiber} of $x^u$, i.e.~the set $\{ x^v:\ x^v-x^u\in I_L\}=\{ x^v:\ \deg_{\A} (x^v)=\deg_{\A} (x^u)\}$, to be finite.
-The homogeneous Nakayama Lemma applies and guarantees that all minimal binomial generating sets of $I_L$ are Markov bases of $I_L$, since they have the same cardinality.
-Let $S$ be a Markov basis of $I_L$ and form the multiset of all $I_L$-fibers corresponding to the elements of $S$.
-This multiset is an invariant of $I_L$ and does not depend on the choice of $S$.
-Moreover the binomials of $S$ are primitive, see \cite{St,MS}, and thus $S$ is a subset of the Graver basis of $I_L$.
-Since the Graver basis of $I_L$ is a finite set, see \cite{MS}, it follows that the Universal Markov basis of $I_L$, (see \cite{HS}), i.e. the union of all Markov bases, is finite.
+For ${\ub}\in \N^n$, the $I_L$-{\it fiber} $F_{\ub}$ is the set $F_{\ub}$ is a finite set for all $\ub\in \N^n$.
+The homogeneous Nakayama Lemma applies and thus all minimal generating sets of $I_L$ have the same cardinality and are cardinality-minimal generating sets.
+Let $S$ be a minimal generating set of $I_L$ and consider the multiset of the fibers $F_{\ub}$, where $x^{\ub}$ is a monomial term of a binomial in $S$.
+By the results of \cite{CKT} this multiset is an invariant of $I_L$.
+Lastly we note that the union{\footnote{The union of all minimal generating sets of $I_L$ is called the universal Markov basis of $I_L$, following \cite[Definition 3.1]{HS}.}} of all minimal generating sets of $I_L$ is a finite set, since all minimal generating sets are subsets of a finite set, the Graver basis of $I_L$, see \cite{St}.